The antifungal drug fluconazole—sold under the brand names Diflucan and Trican—has been identified as a potential cause of disfiguring birth defects.

 Diflucan is the brand name for the drug fluconazole.
 Made and sold by American pharmaceutical giant Pfizer, this prescription medication is used to treat infections caused by the fungal genus Candida, a type of yeast.
-Specific infections include: vaginal yeast infections, oropharyngeal and esophageal yeast infections, and cryptococcal meningitis.
-The U.S. Food and Drug Administration (the FDA) first approved Diflucan in 1990, and Pfizer sells it in 50 mg to 200 mg oral tablets and as an oral suspension dosed at 50 mg/5 mL to 200 mg /5 mL.
+Specific infections include: vaginal yeast infections; oropharyngeal and esophageal yeast infections; and cryptococcal meningitis.
+The U.S. Food and Drug Administration (FDA) first approved Diflucan in 1990, and Pfizer sells it in 50 mg to 200 mg oral tablets and as an oral suspension dosed at 50 mg/5 mL to 200 mg /5 mL.

 Fluconazole inhibits an enzyme called “fungal cytochrome P450 enzyme lanosterol 14-alpha-demethylase.”
 This enzyme converts lanosterol into ergosterol.
 Ergosterol serves fungi as a component of their cell membranes.
 Without it, they cannot function.
 Moreover, animals and plants do not need lanosterol, and instead they use cholesterol in their cell membranes.
 This makes Diflucan especially effective against fungi.

 Diflucan Side Effects Include Birth Defects

 In August 2011, the FDA issued a Diflucan warning in the form of a Drug Safety Communication.
 The agency had reviewed several studies and found that long-term use of high doses of Diflucan during the first three months of pregnancy can cause the following birth defects:

 - cranial defects (short, broad heads, also called brachycephaly)